mikaylamancini1/UIFinalProject/README.md

-# How to estimate the hight of Columbia buildings
+# How to estimate the height of Columbia buildings
 UI Final Project

 Group 1: Emma Schwartz, Emily Lo, Mikayla Mancini, Tanay Murdia